-Investments made by @Ventures are (i) carried at the lesser of their historic cost basis or net realizable value or (ii) accounted for under the equity method of accounting, if we hold at least 20% but less than 50% of the issued and outstanding stock of the investee.
-At July 31, 2011, these investments had a carrying value of \$12.0 million.
+Investments made by @Ventures are (i) carried at the lesser of their historic cost basis or net realizable value or (ii) accounted for under the equity method of accounting, if we hold at least 20% but less than 50% of the issued and outstanding stock of the Company.
+At July 31, 2010, these investments had a carrying value of \$13.0 million.

 Estimating the net realizable value of investments in privately held early-stage technology companies is inherently subjective and has contributed to significant volatility in our reported results of operations in the past and may negatively impact our results of operations in the future.
 The Company assesses the need to record impairment losses on its investments and records such losses when the impairment of an investment is determined to be other than temporary in nature.
-We recorded non-cash impairment charges related to our @Ventures investments of approximately, \$2.5 million, \$0.3 million and \$16.8 million during the fiscal years ended July 31, 2011, 2010 and 2009.
 The process of assessing whether a particular equity investment's net realizable value is less than its carrying cost requires a significant amount of judgment.
 We may incur impairment charges to our investments in privately held companies, which could have an adverse impact on our future results of operations.
+For example, a decline in carrying value of our \$13.0 million of investments in affiliates at July 31, 2010 ranging from 10% to 20%, respectively, would decrease our income from continuing operations by \$1.3 million to \$2.6 million.